PlanForVisa

 Our Recommendation

-For most E-2 visa applicants, you don't need to spend $2,000+ on a business plan.
+For most E-2 visa applicants, you do not need to spend $2,000+ on a business plan.
 What you need is:

-If you can get that for $299–$499, spending five times more doesn't improve your approval odds.
-The adjudicator cares about substance — real data, reasonable projections, and a plan that makes sense — not about how much you paid for it.
+If you can get that for $299–$499, spending five times more does not automatically make the plan stronger.
+The adjudicator cares about substance, real data, reasonable projections, and a plan that makes sense, not about how much you paid for it.

-Ready to get started?
+Ready to get started with an E-2 plan?
 Answer a few questions about your business and receive a USCIS-ready business plan backed by real market data.

 Frequently Asked Questions